-The Company undertakes appropriate checks before appointing a person, or putting forward to shareholders a candidate for election, as a Director.
+The Company undertakes appropriate checks before appointing a Board member or an Executive team member.
 Candidates are assessed through interviews, meetings and background and reference checks (which may be conducted both by external consultants and by Directors) as appropriate.

 The Company provides shareholders all material information in its possession relevant to the decision on whether or not to elect (or re-elect) a Director in the notice of the meeting at which the election of the Director is to be held.
 The qualifications, experience and special responsibilities of the Board Members are also set out in the Directors' Report of the Annual Report.